Mollie Kellogg and Matriarchal Art Making

-For 20+ years, I've watched the development of artist Mollie Kellogg (www.molliekellogg.com), whose power as an artist and image maker has continued to expand, year by year.
+For 20+ years, I've watched the development of artist Mollie Kellogg, whose power as an artist and image maker has continued to expand, year by year.

-Mollie now resides in San Diego.
+Mollie resides in San Diego.
 Her latest series, portraits of "powerful" women represents the latest in a long line of breakthroughs.
 Mollie always had the chops.
 What's new is the development of her vision.
-Pretty has made way for beauty.
-Simplicity seems to have been replaced with nuance and paradox.
-Her latest images have a penetrating quality that I find tremendously exciting.
+Pretty has been replaced with powerful, arresting, magical images.
+They are mere canvas and paint, but by God, they live.
+They have a heart-beat.
+They are masterful.
+Mollie Kellogg is a Master.

 Why Paint Portraits?